 Click on the “Add” button to start analyzing content for plagiarism.

-Click on the “Share report” button to share the plagiarism report with your clients or co-workers.
+Click the “Share report” button to share the plagiarism report with your clients or co-workers.

 Features